 Non-pharmacological: Lifestyle changes such as exercise and diet modification were evaluated in lean patients with NAFLD.
 Jin et al[88] followed patients for 14 years and found a reduction in hepatic steatosis, total cholesterol levels, and body weight.
 Wong et al[89] followed patients for 12 months and found that 50% of non-obese patients achieved NAFLD remission with a 3%-5% weight reduction, which was maintained over 6 years of follow-up.
 However, 50% of the obese group achieved remission with a higher percentage of weight loss (7%-10%).
 Hamurcu et al[90] and Sinn et al[91] found a decrease in body weight and hepatic steatosis, as well as improvement in anthropometric parameters in both lean and obese patients.

-Outcomes/Prognosis
+Outcomes/prognosis

 A retrospective study compared post-transplant outcomes in lean and obese patients with NASH from the United Network for Organ Sharing (UNOS)[92].
 The study concluded that lean individuals experienced lower survival rates and graft survival at 10 years follow up compared to their obese counterparts.
 Although no distinguishable trends in the cause of death based on BMI were identified, early multiorgan failure was more prevalent in lean patients[92].
 A recent retrospective study including NAFLD patients of the UNOS, found that patients with normal weight and who maintained a stable weight during the wait period for a liver transplant had a worse survival rate than patients with stable obesity during this period at 3 and 5 years.
 Also, patients with stable normal weight compared to stable obese, had high risk of all-cause mortality and graft failure[93].